keciman/smartlook_flutter_interview_test_task/movie_streaming_app/README.md

 Things I wish to do but did not make in time:

-1. Check visibility of active widget (checking just if the offset is inside would not help, because of opacity, offstage and other screens)
+1. Check visibility of widgets (checking just if the offset is inside of screen would not help, because of opacity, offstage and other screens over it)

 2. Check null values and act accordingly, some text or icons has no color, probably checked wrong child

 3. Try on iOS

 4. Check speed and make optimizations.

+5. Do some more tests so logic does not throw exception